-More than 250 Arab Journalists, editors and media academics will attend the three-day conference held under the theme, “Arab Media: The Battle for Independence”, amid a growing crackdown on free speech and worsening media polarization and manipulation four years after winds of change began blowing across the region.
+More than 250 Arab Journalists, editors and media academics will attend the three-day forum held under the theme, “Arab Media: The Battle for Independence”, amid a growing crackdown on free speech and worsening media polarization and manipulation four years after winds of change began blowing across the region.

 The annual event is organized by the Amman-based Arab Reporters for Investigative Journalism (ARIJ), the region’s leading media organization promoting in-depth reporting based on facts and evidence in favor of accountability and rule of law since 2005.

 “Unfortunately, independent media in our region is minimal and lacks financial and professional resources,” says ARIJ Chairman Daoud Kuttab.
 “The push for democratic, transparent and pluralistic societies in our region will not succeed without nurturing the role of independent media to confront established media institutions owned or supported by governments, royal families and a coterie of businessmen”.